RomainSire/GymTimer/README.md

 # GymTimer
-A timer to follow your own serie of exercices
+A simple timer to follow your own serie of exercices
-Designed for isometric exercices (core strength)

 ## Operation
 You can add as much exercices as you want, and its execution time.